Dhakal29/LLM_from_scratch_with_Nepal_constitution/README.md

-# Large Language Model from Scratch with Nepal_constitution
+# Large Language Model from Scratch with Nepal Constitution

 References Taken  from Sebastian Raschka book

-Steps taken:
+#Steps taken:

-PDF of doc taken
+PDF of documents taken

 Byte Pair Encoding for tokenization